reactjs/react.dev/beta/src/pages/learn/choosing-the-state-structure.md

 <Solution>

 The problem is that you're holding the letter object in `highlightedLetter`.
-But you're also holding the information for it in the `letters` array itself.
+But you're also holding the same information in the `letters` array.
 So your state has duplication!
 When you update the `letters` array after the button click, you create a new letter object which is different from `highlightedLetter`.
 This is why `highlightedLetter === letter` check becomes `false`, and the highlight disappears.
 It reappears the next time you call `setHighlightedLetter` when the pointer moves.

 To fix the issue, remove the duplication from state.
 Instead of storing *the letter itself* in two places, store the `highlightedId` instead.
 Then you can check `isHighlighted` for each letter with `letter.id === highlightedId`, which will work even if the `letter` object has changed since the last render.